andreasolden/simulate_triple_difference/README.md

 #### Note that this can take several days.

-For convenience we have therefore included the data and results from all steps of the procedure:
+For convenience we have therefore included the data and results (in folder r_scripts) from all steps of the procedure:

 * 0_merge.rmd produces df_merged.rds (needs to be unzipped, included as df_merged.7z in data/cleaned_data)
 * 1_wrangle.rmd produces df_strip.rds (needs to be unzipped, included as df_strip.7z in data/cleaned_data)